planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 * Create a definition and a definition dbxref column in the ontology class management sheet.
 * If this term was found in another ontology you can reuse the definition.
 Be sure to record the other ontology class ID in the definition dbxref column.
 * If this term is not found in another ontology.
 Look back through your Literature Term Collection Sheet (fig 1) to find your notes about first mention of a class.
-Retrieve these defintions from the publications for your classes.
-Record the definition and the PMID or other offical ID in your defintion dbxref column.
+Retrieve these definitions from the publications for your classes.
+Record the definition and the PMID or other external ID in your defintion dbxref column.